zivkaplan/Book-library/README.md

 # Book-library

-an exercise from ['The Odin Project'] (https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library).
+an exercise from ['The Odin Project'](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library).
 A website to manage your books!
 Featurs:
 - add your books to the virtual library.
 - edit them.